sayertindall/koi-net/README.md

 Most of the provided functions are abstractions for KOI-net protocol actions.
 It also contains three lower level classes: `NetworkGraph`, `RequestHandler`, and `ResponseHandler`.

 ### Network Graph
+The `NetworkGraph` class provides access to a graph view of the node's KOI network: all of the KOI-net node and edge objects it knows about (stored in local cache).
+This view allows us to query nodes that we have edges with to make networking decisions.
 ```python
 class NetworkGraph:
     dg: nx.DiGraph